istex/popplonode/README.md

 Just a node module for poppler library

 ## Requirements
-This version has been tested only on Ubuntu 16.04 and 14.04
+This version has been tested only on Ubuntu 16.04

 **Debian/Ubuntu**
 ```shell